COMHIS/python-basics/2_basic_concepts/editors.md

 # Text editors for coding

 There's a wide choice of editors that have been developed with coding specifically in mind.
 Many of those are both free and good.
-A few alternatives are:
+A few alternatives are (all free, all good):

 * [SublimeText](https://www.sublimetext.com/)
 * [Atom](https://atom.io/)